-Don’t assume you’re only allowed to test elements of your website.
+Don’t assume that you’re only allowed to test elements of your website.
 Email campaigns are another viable option.

 Revisit your early tests

-By the time you get through all these tests, a year or two could have passed since your initial test.
+By the time you get through all of these tests, a year or two could have passed since your initial test.

 Well, don’t stop now.
 Go back and see if your CTA is still as efficient as possible.